Everything You Need to Know About RV Antifreeze

 Part of winterizing your RV is pouring antifreeze down the sinks to fill the P-traps.
 Naturally, this will result in some antifreeze traveling through your plumbing and into the gray water tank.

-Pouring 1-2 cups down each sink is recommended.
+It is recommended that you pour 1-2 cups down each sink.
 Additionally, you can pour another 2-4 quarts into your RV toilet and then flush the toilet to leave a small amount in your black tank.
 This can prevent the freezing of residual waste and save you from having to unclog your black tank in the spring.

 Adding antifreeze to your black water tank isn’t required, but it can prevent leftover tank waste from freezing and causing tank damage.
 Even if you frequently use your black tank flush to clean your tank as thoroughly as possible, RV holding tanks almost always hold residual waste.